OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing additional content.
-We'll be using only CSS3 for this effect, avoiding JavaScript entirely.
+This effect involves a card that reveals more content upon hovering or clicking.
+We'll achieve this using pure CSS, avoiding any JavaScript.
+This example uses standard CSS3, but could easily be adapted to use a CSS framework like Tailwind CSS.

 **Description of the Styling:**

-The card uses a simple structure: a container div holding a visible front and a hidden back.
-On hover, we use CSS transitions and transforms to smoothly expand the card and reveal the hidden back content.
-We achieve this by manipulating the height and transform properties.
+The card is designed with a basic structure: a container holding an image and some text.
+The key to the expanding effect is the use of CSS transitions and the `:hover` pseudo-class.
+On hover, the card's height increases to reveal hidden content, smoothly transitioning due to the applied transitions.

 **Full Code:**